upsideos/upsideos-solana-rwa/README.md

 ```

 # Overview

-This is a Security Token smart contract implementation from Upside.
+RWA smart contract implementation from Upside.
 The core purpose of the token is to enforce transfer restrictions for certain groups.

-This implementation attempts to balance simplicity and sufficiency for smart contract security tokens that need to comply with regulatory authorities - without adding unnecessary complexity for simple use cases.
+This implementation attempts to balance simplicity and sufficiency for smart contract RWAs that need to comply with regulatory authorities - without adding unnecessary complexity for simple use cases.

-Solana Security Token consists of several modules:
+Solana RWA consists of several modules:
 * **Access Management**
 * **Transfer Groups and Rules Management**
-* **Token2022 Security Token Tansfer**
+* **Token2022 RWA Tansfer**

 ### Disclaimer

 This open or closed source software is provided with no warranty.
 This is not legal advice.
 CoMakery (dba Upside) is not a legal firm and is not your lawyer.
 Securities are highly regulated across multiple jurisdictions.
-Issuing a security token incorrectly can result in financial penalties or jail time if done incorrectly.
+Issuing a RWA incorrectly can result in financial penalties or jail time if done incorrectly.
 Consult a lawyer and tax advisor.
 Conduct an independent security audit of the code.

 ## On-Chain Holder/Wallet Management

 Active Holder/Wallet management is conducted on-chain and autonomously, with multiple admin configurations that allow flexibility of transfer rule configuration.
 This greatly simplifies the off-chain accounting and effort required from Transfer (and other) Admins, removing the need to track Wallet holdings across different Holders.

 Wallets are not programatically prohibited from assuming multiple Admin roles.
 We advise against this in practice; however, this must be enforced off-chain.

 Holders are allowed to keep multiple Wallet addresses, which can be spread across multiple Transfer Groups (in which case, they would be added to each group's holder count) as well as _within_ Transfer Groups.
 These Wallets are consolidated under a common `holderId`.